MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/connect-to-exchange-online-powershell.md

 Disconnect-ExchangeOnline -Confirm:$false
 ```

+> [!NOTE]
+> The disconnect command will likely fail if the profile path of the account that you used to connect contains special PowerShell characters (for example, `$`).
+The workaround is to connect using a different account that doesn't have special characters in the profile path.

 ## How do you know you've connected successfully?

 If you don't receive any errors, you've connected successfully.
 A quick test is to run an Exchange Online PowerShell cmdlet, for example, **Get-AcceptedDomain**, and see the results.